8 Best Compression Socks for Running in 2023

 - There is no women’s version of this sock

-- Not as advanced as other running compression socks
+- Technology is not as good as other compression socks

-With this being said, the technology behind this sock is not the best, but it does get the job done.
-For instance, the DRX moisture management could be better and there is also no women’s version of the sock – something we would like to see released in the future.
+That being said, the technology behind the sock is not the best, but it gets the job done.
+For instance, the DRX moisture management could be better, and there is also no women’s version of the sock – something we would like to see released in the future.

 7. Rymora compression socks

-- Additional padding at the toes, heel and sole of the foot
+- Additional padding in the toes, heel and sole of the foot

 - Lightweight and breathable fabric